Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

 \noi The curvature of a family of metrics $g(t)$ satisfying (\ref{riccieq}) evolves under the equation:

 Here $\Delta_t$ denotes the Laplacian in the leaf direction (with respect to $g(t)$), or equivalently, we consider the above equation on each leaf.

-In the 2-dimensional case the metrics given by the equation (\ref{riccieq}) leaves invariant the conformal class of the initial metric $g_0$, hence we can write the evolution as an evolution of a single function $u$.
+In the 2-dimensional case the metrics given by the equation (\ref{riccieq}) leave invariant the conformal class of the initial metric $g_0$, hence we can write the evolution as an evolution of a single function $u$.